run2bizdocs/docs-1/en-us/docs/faq.md

     4. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact the change escalation.
     5. Click on the "Save" button to confirm the procedure, at which date, time and user will automatically be stored for a future audit.

 ???
-Question "How to enable the portal?"
+Question "How to enable the Service Portal(Smart Portal)?"

     In order for users to have access to the Portal or Smart Portal, you must enable it as follows:

     1. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
 The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;